CWood-sdf/spaceport.nvim/README.md

 ### Default Screen Highlight Groups

-If you want to change the highlighting of the recents or remaps sections, you can set any of the following highlight groups: `SpaceportRemapTitle` `SpaceportRemapDescription`, `SpaceportRemapKey`, `SpaceportRecentsTitle`, `SpaceportRecentsProject`, or `SpaceportRecentsCount`
+If you want to change the highlighting of the recents or remaps sections, you can set any of the following highlight groups: `SpaceportRemapTitle`, `SpaceportRemapDescription`, `SpaceportRemapKey`, `SpaceportRecentsTitle`, `SpaceportRecentsProject`, or `SpaceportRecentsCount`

 The code to do that would look like this: